 In addition, as Mark points out, because the industry is very vocational, it allows learning on the job.
-The company conducts much of its training internally, but the dti has been exceptionally helpful with which provides many of CCI's employees with entry level skills training specific to the industry.
+The company conducts much of its training internally, but the dti has been exceptionally helpful with initiatives such as the National Skills Fund as well, which provides many of CCI's employees with entry level skills training specific to the industry.
 Another way the dti provides support to CCI is through the confidence it gives to prospective clients by virtue of its endorsement.
 "Although the global BPS market was well-established, it was a completely unknown quantity as a South African service provider when we launched, which made encouraging foreign investment very challenging.
 The department has been enormously helpful in overcoming this by building awareness of the market and driving knowledge about South Africa as a BPS destination of choice," says Mark.